 IDAutomation has provided several methods for printing barcodes.
-Components such as the ActiveX Controls,ASP Webserver Components and Java Barcode Packages do not require the use of additional automation tools to calculate the check digits because the calculation takes place inside the component.
-However, fonts offer a high level of scalability with operating systems, applications and printer independence and are sometimes easier to integrate into an application.
+Components such as the ASP.NET Web Components and Java Barcode Packages do not require the use of additional automation tools to calculate the check digits because the calculation takes place inside the component.
+However, fonts offer a high level of scalability with operating systems, applications, and printer independence and are sometimes easier to integrate into an application.
 Learn more about the benefits of using fonts over other tools.

 Self-checking fonts are easy to use in graphical applications and can be entered directly from the keyboard.
 All barcodes require a start and stop character that must be included in the barcode so the scanner knows where the barcode starts and ends.
-For example, to create a barcode that encodes the data “1234ABCD” with the Code 39 Font: (1) select the font from the list of fonts in the application; (2) type the start character “!”; (3) type the data “1234ABCD”; (4) type the stop character “!”; and then change the font back to the default font of the document.
+For example, to create a barcode that encodes the data “1234ABCD” with the Code 39 Font: (1) select the font from the list of fonts in the application, (2) type the start character “!”, (3) type the data “1234ABCD”, (4) type the stop character “!”, then change the font back to the default font of the document.

-Automating the printing of self-checking fonts for a mail-merge or database report is very easy.
+Automating the printing of self-checking fonts for a mail merge or database report is very easy.
 It is important to make sure the start and stop characters appear directly before and after the data in the barcode.
-For example: to print the Code 39 Fonts from a MS Access report, use “!” & [FieldName] & “!” in the Control Source Field where FieldName is the field that contains the data-to-encode.
-To print the Code 39 Fonts from a MS Word mail merge, use !«FieldName»! for the merge field where FieldName is the name of the field to merge.
-This entire set of characters must have the barcode font selected for it, even though it will not appear correct in the main document.
+For example: to print the Code 39 Fonts from an MS Access report, use “!” & [FieldName] & “!” in the Control Source Field where FieldName is the field that contains the data-to-encode.
+To print the Code 39 Fonts from an MS Word mail merge, use !«FieldName»! for the merge field where FieldName is the name of the field to merge.
+This entire set of characters must have the barcode font selected for it, even though it will not appear correctly in the main document.
 After the merge is performed, the “«” and “»” will be removed and the FieldName will be replaced with the text in the data source.

-The best forms of printing from a web browser include using IDAutomation’s Streaming Barcode Server for IIS, ASP .NET Barcode Server Control or Java Barcode Servlets.
+The best forms of printing from a web browser include using IDAutomation’s Streaming Barcode Server for IIS, ASP .NET Barcode Server Control, or Java Barcode Servlets.
 See the Internet barcode FAQ for more information.
 IDAutomation provides the ability to use fonts in OpenType or TrueDoc format, which allows barcodes to be displayed dynamically and efficiently on web pages.
-A sample of fonts in this format and an evaluation of the conversion tools is available at the Internet Font Embedding Page.
+A sample of fonts in this format and an evaluation of the conversion tools are available on the Internet Font Embedding Page.

-Users operating in the Windows environment may use IDAutomation’s ActiveX Controls & DLLs to integrate bar-coding into any application or development platform that supports Microsoft’s ActiveX or COM specification such as Delphi, Microsoft Word, Excel, Access, FrontPage, Internet Explorer, Visual Basic and C++.
-ActiveX controls are easy to use drag and drop controls that have the ability to connect to data fields of a data source, such as a field in MS Access or a cell in Excel.
-For an easy-to-use product, when working with the more complicated non self-checking barcode such as Code 128, POSTNET, UPC, EAN, Interleaved 2 of 5 or PDF417, use the ActiveX Control if possible.
+Users operating in the Windows environment may use IDAutomation’s ActiveX Controls & DLLs to integrate bar-coding into any application or development platform that supports Microsoft’s ActiveX or COM specification such as Delphi, Microsoft Word, Excel, Access, FrontPage, Internet Explorer, Visual Basic, and C++.
+ActiveX controls are easy-to-use drag-and-drop controls that have the ability to connect to data fields of a data source, such as a field in MS Access or a cell in Excel.
+For an easy-to-use product, when working with the more complicated non-self-checking barcode such as Code 128, UPC, EAN, ITF, or PDF417, use the ActiveX Control if possible.
 ActiveX Controls only work on Microsoft Windows operating systems.
 IDAutomation has provided an online tutorial for using ActiveX Controls in some popular applications.

 Printing from Microsoft .NET and Visual Studio Dotnet:

 IDAutomation’s .NET Barcode Forms Controls are managed code components that allow easy printing of barcodes from any .NET environment.
-For creating barcodes in ASP Dotnet Web Applications for the Internet, IDAutomation recommends using the ASP .NET Barcode Server Control.
+IDAutomation recommends using the ASP .NET Barcode Server Control when creating barcodes in ASP Dotnet Web Applications for the Internet.

 IDAutomation barcode fonts may be used to integrate barcodes into PDF documents to create virus-free portable data files that can be viewed on all operating systems with a PDF viewer such as Acrobat Reader.
-The fonts have been tested and work with the following PDF conversion products:
+The fonts have been tested and work well with all PDF generation products.